Septic (Onsite Wastewater) Systems

 First District Health Unit (FDHU) requires a permit for the installation and/or repair of any part of an onsite sewage treatment systems in Bottineau, Burke, McHenry, McLean, Renville, Sheridan, and Ward Counties.
 A permit must be received prior to any work done on the system.
-All work must be completed by a FDHU licensed sewer contractor or certified property owner.
+All work must be completed by a FDHU licensed septic contractor or certified property owner.

 To apply for a septic system permit fill out the Septic System Permit Application.
 Provide as much detail as possible when filling out the application and make sure your site has been flagged for utilities as well as marked for proposed building corners, stub out location, well site(s), and property lines or corners BEFORE submitting your application.
 Failure to do any of these items will delay the permitting process.